 It could be the universe trying to remind you that you should be humble.

 In order to change or grow, a person needs to bow to something.
 A person needs to accept the nobility of service – whether it’s to a higher purpose, person, or idea.
 This also does not mean that one person is strictly better than another person.
 It just means appreciating that at the very least, in some way, in some time, in some situation, someone or something can be better than you.
 Before anything else, a person should accept something greater.
 That is foundational.
-That is firm ground from which a strong character can be built.
+“Thou shalt have no other gods before Me.”
+I am the Ocean.
+You are the speck.
+That is the firm ground from which a strong character can be built.

 In that context, it’s a worthy First Commandment.